 Is writing a piece of code a complex process?
 It depends.
 Today, the majority of people want to learn to code and build careers as successful programmers.

-Today, when the majority of people want to learn coding, and build careers as successful programmers, while others believe that coding is utterly complex work that involves genius-like skills, certain questions need to be answered.
+Others believe that coding is utterly complex work that involves genius-like skills.
+Therefore, certain questions need to be answered.

-As many other professions and jobs, programming is surrounded by many misconceptions and misinterpretations.
+Like many other professions and jobs, coding has many misconceptions and misinterpretations.
 However, when you know the questions, you should know whom to ask.

 We thought about all of you who seek advice and decided to share our experience and knowledge with you.

-For first time learners getting started is perhaps the hardest part in the learning process, given numerous online sources and websites.
+For the first time learners, to begin is perhaps the hardest part of the learning process, given numerous online sources and websites.

-So, what are the best online sources for programmers beginners?
+So, what are the best online sources to learn to code

 W3Schools offers precise and simple to understand tutorials and guides related to web development topics.

-As a great source for newcomers, W3schools teaches you things that should be remembered, and due to good reference purposes it will be easier for you to move on to advanced levels.
+As a great source for newcomers, W3schools teaches you things need to remember, and due to good reference purposes, it will be easier for you to move on to harder lessons.

 If you wish to learn HTML or CSS, HTML Dog is another great source for beginners.

 The website also offers publications and books related to the subject, covering more great examples and practice.
-HTML Dog: The Best Practice Guide to XHTML and CSS is a great publication that delivers specific aspects of XHTML and CSS and the most common web design techniques in concise and clear writing style, making it a reliable reference book that answers the most common questions.
+HTML Dog: The Best Practice Guide to XHTML and CSS is a great publication that delivers specific aspects of XHTML and CSS.
+It provides the most common web design techniques in a concise and clear writing style.
+It is a reliable reference book that answers the most common questions.